camlab-bioml/steinbock_snakemake/README.md

 - The `overlay` directory in the `deepcell` output contains an RGB image for every processed ROI with the nuclear channels in green, and the cell segmentation boundaries projected on top in white

+## Limitations

+### `panopticicnet` `ValueError` cell segmentations

+The current version of the `deepcell` pipeline may throw the error described above for abnormally shaped ROIs (i.e. 850x100 pixels).
+This error is documented here: https://github.com/vanvalenlab/deepcell-tf/issues/735

+ROIs that suffer from this error will have a `raw` image tiff created, but will silently fail the cel segmentation step.
+In order to allow ROi quantification to proceed successfully, these ROI tiffs are moved into `raw_not_quantified` in the `img` directory, and are not included in any downstream analyses (neighborhood, clustering, etc.)